VerifiedarXiv:2005.1416520 min

 Language Models are Few-Shot Learners

-Make it big enough and the prompt becomes the program.
+Make it big enough and a few examples in the prompt teach it a new task.

 Explaining the paperLanguage Models are Few-Shot LearnersBrown, Mann, Ryder, Subbiah, Kaplan, Dhariwal, et al. (OpenAI) · NeurIPS 2020 (Best Paper) · arXiv:2005.14165